 Later I found that this same minister did not have a lot of credibility.
 He had been arrested for DUI on the evening of the “Night To Be Much Observed.”
 A teenage girl was in his minivan at the time and he claimed to be taking her home.
 He announced at services how he was suing the Police Department because they left that girl in his van when they arrested him.
 I don’t think that anything came out of that though–or whether in fact that he followed through on this lawsuit threat.
 Later he was abruptly transferred to another WCG area.
 He had been was accused of molesting young boys and Headquarters quietly transferred him to another congregation, where it is alleged that his behavior continued.
 This sounds not too different from the scandals in the Roman Catholic Church.
 But when you place faith in a clique of elite “ministers,” you always run the potential for abuse.

 Other early childhood memories involved the long distances we had to drive to get to services.
 We drove over an hour one way to get there.
 In reality this was a bit longer since my dad made sure the elderly had a way to get to services.
 I think his heart was in the right place.
 Some of these elderly folks were nice, and some were downright strange.
 I do remember one older man insisting that I sit on his lap.
 I don’t remember much about it, other than the fact that I became frightened of him.
 Then there was the case of Roseine.
 We took her to church for years.
-As I remember it, she was nice to my sisters and me, but she was bitter about the protestant church she used to attend.
+As I remember it, she was nice to my sisters and me, but she was bitter about the Protestant church she used to attend.
 She claimed that they worshiped a different god than we did at WCG.
 She also spoke about demons and demonic activity a lot.
 I think she believed that they were everywhere, just waiting to possess the unsuspecting.
 Her stories scared me and as a kid I had night terrors for years afterward.
 She left WCG and joined Philadelphia Church of God before she died.
+[Note: Demons can reside inside these cults, but a true Christian cannot be possessed.]

 All through school I felt like an outsider.
 I did not have many friends.
 I used to talk openly about how my family was going to Petra soon and my classmates were going to suffer through the Great Tribulation.
 My parents were going to finish raising my sisters and me as “Spirit Beings” (gods in essence).
 My friends responded with a mix of laughter and offense.
 Looking back on it I couldn’t blame them.
 I did explain to my third grade teacher how Easter and Christmas were pagan.
 She responded, “Well, you do your thing and I’ll do mine.”